tobz/tobz.github.io/_posts/2022-10-27-self-hosting-hard-way-exposing-services.md

 ## We need a bouncer at the entrance

 While having the services safely exposed to the internet was half the battle, I still needed an answer to the problem of authentication/authorization.
-As I alluded to above, I was trying to imagine what the chinks in the armor might be for a set-up like this, and naturally, software vulnerabilities came to mind.
+As alluded to above, I was trying to imagine what the chinks in the armor might be for a set-up like this, and naturally, software vulnerabilities came to mind.
 Even if a service is fronted by Cloudflare, an attacker can still get requests to the service.
-I write software for a living, and I know just how much code is out there, waiting for someone to walk by and notice how trivially it can be eviserated.
+I write software for a living, and I know just how much code is out there, waiting for someone to walk by and notice how trivially it can be eviscerated.

 I needed a way to actually protect the service before traffic was allowed through, by authenticating and authorizing users.
 I considered the security of the applications themselves as out of scope